riichi/chombo.club/_posts/en/2022-02-15-instant-ramen-taikai.markdown

 ### Additional yaku: kinkei dokuritsu (金鶏独立)
 * Four melded groups + single wait (hadaka tanki) on 1s.
 * Valid for winning via tsumo or ron.
-* Always worth 5 han (mangan), does not mesh with other yaku.
+* Always worth 5 han (mangan), does not combine with other yaku (but combines with dora).

 ### Yakitori